VarakaProtocol/varaka-docs/src/app/docs/open-questions/page.md

 ## Agent Protocoll

 - How can you "host" or run an agent?
 - Do we enable locally hosted agents?
+Custom Build Agents?

 ## Usage